How to Prepare for the NCLEX: 8 Tips for Success

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (877) 505-2276.

-Passing the NCLEX can be challenging, but knowing how to prepare for the NCLEX helps.
+The NCLEX-RN is a challenging exam but knowing how to pass the NCLEX will help you succeed.
 Follow time-tested NCLEX tips, such as starting to prepare as early as your first semester in nursing school, creating a study schedule, using active study techniques and joining study groups.

-The first step to preparing for the NCLEX is becoming familiar with the exam including its format and the types of questions you can expect.
+Passing the NCLEX requires you to take the initiative.
+Start by learning the exam format and the types of questions you can expect.

 Understanding the NCLEX Exam

-Every aspiring RN takes the NCLEX after graduating from nursing school before working as a nurse.
+Every aspiring RN takes the NCLEX after graduating from nursing school and before earning a license and working as a nurse.
 Exactly when you take the exam depends on your state’s regulations and your preferences.

 In most states, nursing candidates apply to take the exam before graduation and sit for the exam 45 days after their graduation date.
 In Arkansas, nurse candidates submit the NCLEX application about 60 days before graduating.